Clostridium difficile is a strain of bacteria that causes severe diarrhea and intestinal infection. It may also lead to inflammation of the colon.

-- Vancomycin (Vancocin): A doctor may prescribe 125 milligrams (mg) to be taken by mouth four times a day for 10 days.
+- Vancomycin (Vancocin): A doctor may prescribe 125 milligrams (mg) to be taken by mouth four times per day for 10 days.

 - Fidaxomicin (Dificid): This is a new antibiotic that works similarly to vancomycin.
-The dose is 200 mg twice a day for 10 days and the person will take it by mouth.
+The dose is 200 mg twice per day for 10 days, and people can take it by mouth.

-- Metronidazole (Flagyl): A person would take 500 mg, three times a day for 10 days, by mouth.
+- Metronidazole (Flagyl): With this medication, a person takes 500 mg three times per day for 10 days, and they do so by mouth.

 Someone with a severe infection and damage to the colon may also require surgery.
 If a person’s colon is severely damaged, they may need surgery to remove it.

-This procedure allows healthful gut bacteria from the donor stool to move into the injured or diseased colon, which makes it easier for the colon to heal after a C. difficile infection.
+This procedure allows healthy gut bacteria from the donor stool to move into the injured or diseased colon, which makes it easier for the colon to heal after a C. difficile infection.

-C. difficile infection is a bowel infection that can lead to serious complications without treatment.
-It is essential for anyone who develops diarrhea or abdominal pain after taking antibiotics to see a doctor.
+C. difficile infection is a bowel infection that, without treatment, can lead to serious complications.
+It is essential for anyone who develops diarrhea or abdominal pain after taking antibiotics to contact a doctor.

 If a doctor identifies C. difficile infection, they will start treatment immediately.

-Dietary changes are an essential part of treatment and can allow the colon rest and heal.
+Making dietary changes is an essential part of treatment and can allow the colon to rest and heal.